 Many people have expressed interest to me about joining the Orthodox Church but don’t know how, especially since so many Orthodox Churches seem to revolve around ethnicity.
 For new converts who want to experience the Divine Liturgy in mostly English, however, the choice is not difficult.

 First, allow me to give a quick background on the Orthodox Church.
-There are two main branches: Eastern Orthodox, which is what most people see as “the Orthodox Church,” and Oriental Orthodox.
+There are two main groups: Eastern Orthodox, which is what most people see as “the Orthodox Church,” and Oriental Orthodox.
 The latter is a much smaller branch serving mostly the Armenians, Ethiopians, Egyptians, and Indians.
-For all intents and purposes, you will not join an Oriental Orthodox Church unless you marry into it or have a particularly strong interest in one of the cultures.
+For all intents and purposes, you will not join an Oriental Church unless you marry into it or have a particularly strong interest in one of the cultures.

 Antiochian Orthodox Church.
 The Antiochian Church comes in two types.
 One is mostly for Syrians and the other is mostly for converts.
 You want the one for converts.
 If the priest of a particular church doesn’t have a Syrian name, and pictures of the parishioners online are not all Syrian, you have the right church.
 I have visited Antiochian churches in Salt Lake City, Portland, San Diego, and Austin.
 They ranged from multicultural (Salt Lake City) to having mostly Protestant converts (Austin).
-From what I’ve seen, the Antiochians are extremely faithful to Orthodoxy.
+From what I’ve seen, the Antiochians are faithful to Orthodoxy.

 Two additional options to consider:

 The Russian Orthodox Church.
 While it can depend on the parish, Russians are not bubbly to strangers, and it could be difficult to insert yourself into their community.
 That said, their Divine Liturgy is excellent and their faith pure.
 If you want to remain “anonymous” and not have small talk with others, this could be a good option.